nareshbhatia/bullsfirst-exercise/exercises/exercise-6-accounts-page.md

 Note that Apollo GraphQL provider was set up in exercise 3.

-For this exercise you need to query the server in `src/features/Accounts/Accounts.tsx` to fetch the accounts.
+For this exercise you need to query the server in `/src/pages/AccountsPage/AccountsPage.tsx` to fetch the accounts.
 Copy the GraphQL query from `/code/src/pages/AccountsPage/AccountsPage.query.graphql` to your repo.
 Generate the code for the query by running `graphql:codegen`.
-Finally, execute the query from `Accounts.tsx` and supply the results to `<SideBar>`.
+Finally, execute the query from `AccountsPage.tsx` and supply the results to `<SideBar>`.

 ### Mock Service Worker